attilammagyar/js80p/README.md

 #### Linux

-As of November, 2023, there is no official distribution of the MTS-ESP tuning provider plugins by [ODDSound](https://oddsound.com/) for Linux, however, there are plugins which can act as a tuning provider, for example, [Surge XT](https://surge-synthesizer.github.io/).
+As of Feburary, 2026, there is no official distribution of the MTS-ESP tuning provider plugins by [ODDSound](https://oddsound.com/) for Linux, however, there are plugins which can act as a tuning provider, for example, [Surge XT](https://surge-synthesizer.github.io/).

-To use MTS-ESP, you may have to download the `libMTS.so` library from the [ODDSound/MTS-ESP GitHub repository](https://github.com/ODDSound/MTS-ESP/tree/main/libMTS/Linux), and put it in the `/usr/local/lib` directory, if it is not already installed on your system.
-As of November, 2023, `libMTS.so` is only available for `x86_64` Linux systems.
+To use MTS-ESP, you may have to download the `libMTS.so` library from the [ODDSound/MTS-ESP GitHub repository](https://github.com/ODDSound/MTS-ESP/tree/main/libMTS/Linux), and put it in the `/usr/local/lib` directory if it is not already installed on your system.
+As of Feburary, 2026, `libMTS.so` is not available for `x86` Linux systems.

 <a href="#toc">Table of Contents</a>